Hudson's Bay shareholder Catalyst opposes go private deal

-(Reuters) - Hudson’s Bay Co (HBC.TO) shareholder Catalyst Capital Group Inc has opposed an agreed deal by the struggling Canadian department store operator with a group led by executive chairman Richard Baker to be taken private.
+Oct 31 (Reuters) - Hudson’s Bay Co shareholder Catalyst Capital Group Inc has opposed an agreed deal by the struggling Canadian department store operator with a group led by executive chairman Richard Baker to be taken private.

 Catalyst and other shareholders holding about 28.24% of shares of Hudson’s Bay intend to vote against the agreement, the firm said on Thursday.